pietmacom/kopano-pkgbuilds/README.md

 ```

 #####  Without Docker
 Please be carefull.
-This will clutter up your hostsystem with a lot of build depencies.
+This will clutter up your hostsystem with a lot of build dependencies.

 ```console
 ./build.sh convertToGitPackage build